 It sounds obvious to say that an author’s writing reflects their personal vision of things; that the psychology of the writer reveals itself in the writing.
 That is, after all, the essence of fiction.
 It’s all about how you see things.
 But I’m talking about something more specific: the particular neuropsychology of some writers.
 What if that personal vision is different from the majority of other people?
 I don’t mean a writer’s opinion or unique intellectual “point-of-view,” I mean literally how they see—perceive—the world.

 And I’m not talking about psychosis or neurosis, either—although there’s a whole different, and equally large, discussion to be had about that—I’m discussing the differences in how the brain processes sensory information, or how a momentary short circuit in the brain can lead to a whole different way of viewing reality.
-In the case of writers—and artists and musicians for that matter—it can determine the whole nature of their creative output.

 At one point in my latest book, The Devil Aspect, a character has a hallucination in which he sees an impossibly huge, monstrous figure, all hunched up as a tangle of dark limbs and crammed into the corner of the room, his head and neck twisted sideways as they’re jammed against the ceiling, his mouth contorted into a monstrous grin of a hundred needle-like teeth.
 It reads almost like a nightmare version of one of Lewis Carroll’s Alice books.